10 Cleaning Mistakes You’re Probably Making That Are Making Your Home Dirtier

 Mistake 7: Cleaning from the ground up

-Why it’s dirty: When sweeping, mopping or vacuuming the floor before cleaning the furniture, dust and crumbs fall from tables, counters and shelves, requiring you to re-clean the floor.
+Why it’s dirty: When sweeping, mopping or vacuuming the floor before cleaning the furniture, dust, and crumbs fall from tables, counters, and shelves, requiring you to re-clean the floor.

 How to fix it: Clean a room from the top down.
 Start with windows, working down to tables and counters, chairs and couches, side and coffee tables, ending with the floor.
+You’ll also want to try these 35 nearly forgotten house cleaning tips from the past.

 Mistake 8: Spraying cleaner directly on a surface